JayVoigt/JavaMonopoly/documentation/projectProposal.md

 The primary data of the application is stored in a single serializable class, `Board`.
 This class can then be saved to a file to preserve the game state, and can be used by a future instance of the program to resume gameplay.
 Basic file I/O is needed as a result of this functionality.

+Supplementary data is required for the program, such as property costs, names of spaces, and Community Chest/Chance card event data.
+This data is static during the execution of the program, and is not intended to be modified.
+It can be loaded from a file format such as `.csv`, and then loaded into appropriate class attributes.

+File I/O exceptions will need to be handled for both of these operation types.

 ---
+&nbsp;

 **User interface**

 The user interface for this application is inspired and informed by [a commercial implementation](https://archive.org/details/MonopolyMacPlay) of the game - <i>Monopoly</i> (1993) by MacPlay, for the original Macintosh platform.